max2ma/FinancialModels_AmazonF1/README.md

 # Monte Carlo financial models on Amazon F1 instances
 ## Introduction
 This repository includes F1-optimized implementations of four Monte Carlo financial models, namely:
-  - the European and the Asian options of the the [Black-Scholes model](https://github.com/KitAway/BlackScholes_MonteCarlo),
+  - the European and the Asian options of the the [Black-Scholes model][Black-Scholes Model],
-  - the European and the European barrier options the [Heston model](https://github.com/KitAway/HestonModel_MonteCarlo).
+  - the European and the European barrier options of the [Heston model][Heston Model].

 (see the hyperlinks above in case you need more details about the implementation).